What is Minimal Art?

 5. Robert Morris

 Robert Morris was born in Kansas City in 1931 and passed away in 2018 in Kingston, New York, the United States of America.
-Morris is best known for pioneering Minimal Art, Process Art, and also Land Art and is also associated with Fluxus and Performance Art.
+Morris is best known for pioneering Minimal Art, Process Art, and Land Art and is also associated with Fluxus and Performance Art.
+Contrary to his Minimal colleagues, Morris does not confine his work to one specific direction of thinking.
+In doing so, the pioneer took on multiple questions establishing multiple theories for art movements.

 “Simplicity of shape does not necessarily equate with simplicity of experience.” – Robert Morris.